-On June 24, 2017 the Franco-American Museum, Château de Blérancourt will reopen to the public after more than 10 years of construction, renovation and expansion.
+On June 24, 2017 the Franco-American Museum, Château de Blérancourt reopened to the public after more than 10 years of construction, renovation and expansion.

 It’s an exciting time for everyone who has been involved with Blérancourt all these years.
 “The new architecture is absolutely gorgeous, and the large hall is magnifique—that’s the word,” says Carole Gragez, who started as a curator at the Museum in 2015.